How to destress after a tough day at uni

 Listen to a podcast

 I’ve only recently been getting into podcasts and am loving them.
-Whether it’s a factual one I can learn from or a funny one I can laugh along to, they are great at giving you something to listen to and think about.
+Whether it’s a factual one I can learn from or a funny one (like one of these) I can laugh along to, they are great at giving you something to listen to and think about.
 Maybe go for a walk and listen to one, get fresh air, exercise and knowledge all in one hit!
 I recommend “You are not so smart” for finding out random things about the world.

 Chat to a friend